 No, you can’t train your plants to come like a dog but you can train them to grow and produce the best possible yields.
 This is not a necessary step and you might want to wait for your second or third grow before experimenting with training.

 Training can help you deal with a restricted growth area such as a short tent or a narrow tent area.
 “Plant training” literally means physically manipulating to achieve the desired results.
 You can train your plants to be wide and short or tall and bushy, it’s up to you and the requirements of the grow space.
 If you are going to train your plants you must do it during the vegetative stage of growth.
-You can’t do very much training of your plant once it reaches the flowering stage.
+You can’t do very much training for your plant once it reaches the flowering stage.

-The buds are about the same size, since the plant was trained so that all buds received the same amount of light.
+The buds are about the same size since the plant was trained so that all buds received the same amount of light.

 Why do indoor plants generally need to be trained for best results?